-Staff Analysis: Approval of the request will enable significant, commercial quality rock deposits to be identified as mineral resource lands.
+Staff Analysis: The applicant's request will identify and designate significant, commercial quality rock deposits as mineral resource lands.
 Pursuant to the Washington Administrative Code (WAC), the designation of mineral resource lands should be based on the geology and the distance to market of potential mineral resource lands.
-The WAC also encourages mineral resources to be located relatively close to population centers and transportation networks to be cost effective and affordable to consumers.
+The applicant has stated the site is located close to major transportation networks and water supply infrastructure and has the potential to provide significant long-term mineral reserves.
+The applicant has also stated the proposed amendment will designate significant mineral resources and help to ensure that affordable rock-related building materials continue to be available in Kitsap County.